anhnguyendepocen/functional-programming-in-R/03_scope_and_closures.md

 This is because R supports dynamic scope as well as lexical scope.
 Remember, dynamic scope is where we find variables based on which functions are on the call-stack, not which functions are lexically enclosing the place where we define them.

-The `eval` function manages to get the calling scope using the function `parent.frame`.
+The `eval` function manages to get the calling scope, instead of the enclosing scope, using the function `parent.frame`.
 Using this function, you can get to the environment of functions on the call stack.

 These call-stack environments are not chained.
 They behave just as I have described earlier.
 So you cannot do this